 Learn about our mission, our vision, and our CEO.
 Check back for more information about our team, board of directors and job opportunities in the future.

 Major Taylor Trail Keepers Chicago (MTTKC) is an Illinois not-for-profit community organization created to improve the lives of individuals and families residing in historically underserved neighborhoods by working to make their environment and communities of residence a place that is a fun, healthy, and safe place to live, work, and play.
-In collaboration with Community and Neighborhood Improvement Project (CNIP), Friends of the Major Taylor Trail (FotMTT), and Major Taylor Cycling Club Chicago (MTC3), city, county, and State affiliates and other like-minded organizations, we influence public policies, increase public awareness and understanding of community issues, and secure resources to implement improvements to the infrastructure of the community with an emphasis on public transportation – specifically bicycling, walking, parks, recreation, and economic development.
+In collaboration with Friends of the Major Taylor Trail (FotMTT) and Major Taylor Cycling Club Chicago (MTC3), city, county, and State affiliates and other like-minded organizations, we influence public policies, increase public awareness and understanding of community issues, and secure resources to implement improvements to the infrastructure of the community with an emphasis on public transportation – specifically bicycling, walking, parks, recreation, and economic development.

-We work collaboratively to promote and support the vision and mission of the Community and Neighborhood Improvement Project, Friends of the Major Taylor Trail and major Taylor Cycling Club Chicago.
+We work collaboratively to promote and support the vision and mission of the Friends of the Major Taylor Trail and Major Taylor Cycling Club Chicago.

 Major Taylor Trail Keepers Chicago engages people in economically productive, healthy and active ways of living with an emphasis on: